spring-attic/reactor-samples/README.md

+# reactor-samples is no longer actively maintained by VMware, Inc.

 > :warning: **Note**: This project is using modules that are being phased out in Reactor 3.x, most notably reactor-bus.
 If you have questions about Reactor 3, join the community (see the [reactor README](https://github.com/reactor/reactor/blob/master/README.md)).